Chris Paddack: Minnesota Twins

 On April 7, 2022, the Padres traded Paddack, Emilio Pagán, and a player to be named later to the Minnesota Twins in exchange for Taylor Rogers, Brent Rooker, and cash considerations.
-On May 10, 2022, Paddack was put on the 10-day injured list due to a right elbow strain.
+On May 10, Paddack was put on the 10-day injured list due to a right elbow strain.
 He underwent his second Tommy John surgery on May 18, ending his season.

 On January 13, 2023, Paddack agreed to a one-year, $2.4 million contract with the Twins, avoiding salary arbitration.
 Later that day, Paddack agreed to a three-year, $12.5 million contract extension with the Twins that bought out his two remaining arbitration-eligible years and what would have been his first year of free agency.
+On September 24, Paddack was activated from the injured list to make his return from Tommy John surgery.
+Paddack began the season in the Twins rotation to begin the 2024 season but suffered through another injury shortened season, appearing in only 17 games before a complete shutdown due to a forearm strain in August.
+Paddack was 5–3 with a 4.99 ERA and 79 strikeouts over 88 1/3 innings pitched.

+Detroit Tigers

+On July 28, 2025, the Twins traded Paddack and Randy Dobnak to the Detroit Tigers in exchange for Enrique Jiménez.
+On September 2, Paddack was moved to the bullpen after posting a 5.40 ERA over six starts.
+On September 9, Paddack earned his first-ever MLB save, throwing the final three innings (all scoreless) of the Tigers victory over the New York Yankees.